The Science of Giving: Endowed Scholarship Supports Science Education

-Contact Susan Rink at 734.487.5634 or email@example.com to learn more about ways you can support future students.
+Contact Asbjorn (Sam) Jensen at 734.487.5125 or firstname.lastname@example.org to learn more about ways you can support future students.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.

 EMU Foundation is located at 112 Welch Hall, 850 W. Cross Street, Ypsilanti, MI 48197 Phone: 734.484.1322

 A charitable bequest is one or two sentences in your will or living trust that leave to Eastern Michigan University a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.